videojs/video.js/CONTRIBUTING.md

 Video.js is also configured to run tests with Karma.
 Karma is installed as a grunt plugin to run QUnit tests in real browsers, as opposed to simply running the tests in phantomjs, a headless browser.

 To run the QUnit test suite in Karma, do the following:
+1. Copy sandbox/karma.conf.example and rename the copy karma.conf.js.
+Please note that if you decide to name the file something other than karma.conf.js, you will need to change references to karma.conf.js in Gruntfile to your new file name.
+(In order to provide a demo of Karma's capabilities, we decided to use karma.conf.js.)
-Open sandbox/karma.conf.js in an editor, and add the browsers to it that you want to run your tests in.
-The karma.conf.js has detailed information on usage in the file itself.
+2. Open sandbox/karma.conf.js in an editor, and configure the properties in it as desired.
+At a minimum, you'll want to add the browsers that you want to run your tests in.
+The karma.conf.js file has detailed information on usage in the file itself.
-After you've added your browsers to karma.conf.js, run:
+After you've configured the desired properties in karma.conf.js, run:
 ```bash
 grunt karma:dev
 ```